 Domain should be focused and don't reach to other domains.
 Importing code from one domain by another domain shouldn't take place.
-If that's the case in your application, then you might incorrectly identify domain boundaries.
-This doesn't have to be the case, and domains might be correct and you may choose a different solution:
+If that's the case in your application, then you might have incorrectly identified domain boundaries.
+This doesn't have to be the case, and domains might be correct, and you may choose a different solution:

 #1 Both domains require the same presentational component.

 Your products list (products domain) and shopping cart (orders domain) may want to use the same component to display product image.
 Solution: Move the common component to UI Layer.

 UI Layer components have to be domain agnostic, so you might extract only a base component to the UI Layer and extend it in the appropriate domain.

 #2 Both domains require the same container components (fetching data + presentation).

 Your products list (products domain) and shopping cart (orders domain) may want to use the same component to display suggested products.
 Solution: Your presentational component has too much responsibility.
 Split your component into smaller container components.
 You will use them as building blocks in the Application Layer.

 #3 Both domains make the same API call.

 You fetch user information in account settings (customers domain) and while placing an order (orders domain).
 Solution: Prefer duplication over the wrong abstraction (and watch this talk).
 You might get away with REST and placing your endpoints-aware REST client in Infrastructure Layer, but in case you use purpose-built GraphQL queries for your components, just keep on doing that.
 GraphQL exists to enable you to do exactly that.